Employer of Record UAE

 • 30 days’ wages for each additional year of service beyond five years.

-Redundancy Procedures and Legal Compliance: If a company needs to make an employee redundant, UAE labor laws require employers to follow proper procedures.
+Redundancy Procedures: If a company needs to make an employee redundant, UAE labor laws require employers to follow proper procedures.
 This includes providing appropriate notice and ensuring redundancy is handled in compliance with the law.
-Employers may also need to submit notification to the Ministry of Human Resources and Emiratisation (MOHRE), especially if the redundancy impacts a large number of employees.
+Employers may also need to submit notification to the Ministry of Human Resources and Emiratisation (MOHRE), especially if the redundancy impacts many employees.

 Employers can opt for severance pay in lieu of notice if mutually agreed upon, but the arrangement should be clearly documented in the employee’s contract.
 For international companies unfamiliar with the UAE’s complex labor laws, working with an Employer of Record (EOR) in the UAE can simplify the termination and offboarding process.
 An EOR ensures full compliance with UAE labor laws, helping businesses avoid legal issues and focus on growth.